Demand Corporate Accountability

 A shareholder rights action is typically brought against insiders of the company, such as the executive officers, directors, or board members, who harmed the corporation through their wrongdoing.
 Through legal action asserting shareholders’ rights, a single shareholder can act on the company’s behalf to remedy the harm caused to shareholders, strengthen and protect the company from future wrongdoing, and improve shareholder confidence in the company’s leadership.

 What is a Shareholder Derivative Action?

 When a corporation is the target of a proposed acquisition, merger, leveraged buyout, privatization, or similar transaction that is substantively or procedurally unfair, its shareholders may be able to bring a class-action lawsuit to rectify the unfair part of the transaction and ensure that it is indeed in the shareholders’ best interests.
-Transaction class actions typically seek to protect shareholders’ rights to receive full and fair disclosure of material information before voting on the proposed transaction, remove impediments to fair sale process, and improve the value of the consideration offered in the deal.
+Transaction class actions typically seek to protect shareholders’ rights to receive full and fair disclosure of material information before voting on the proposed transaction, remove impediments to a fair sale process, and improve the value of the consideration offered in the deal.

 Results that Matter

 - Our services on behalf of shareholders have a proven track record of protecting and enhancing shareholder rights and value, holding directors and officers accountable for corporate misconduct, and improving corporate governance at companies across the country.
 Our firm’s experienced attorneys include former federal prosecutors, defense counsel from top corporate law firms, in-house counsel from leading financial institutions, and career shareholder rights litigators.
 Our attorneys have litigated in almost every state in the country and are not intimidated by power financial players or an uphill battle.
 We have: